| Group | 4 | Melting point | 1854 oC, 3369.2 oF, 2127.15 K |

 Biological role

 Zirconium has no known biological role.
-It is non-toxic.
+It has low toxicity.

 Natural abundance